What is a Young Zeronaut?

 All students learn about plastic pollution, through an assembly, class presentations or video production.
 They learn critical thinking skills and are empowered to create positive change.

-A core group of students, which can be a green team or other interested students, organize a collection of plastic over a time period from their homes, school or community.
+The group organizes a collection of plastic over a time period from their homes, school or community.
 NOTE: The Collection step may be more powerful if done before the Education step so students can draw their own conclusions about why we are bringing this project to them.

 To introduce students to the artistic design process, a quilt square is designed by students before it is assembled.
 The design is inspired by the object a student or group of students wants to work on eliminating from their waste stream.
 Selected students assemble the artwork.